gkajitani/parse_to_monopogen/README.md

 As Monopogen requires a single bam file for each sample, a demultiplex step was added for Parse Bioscience data.

 Monopogen.py was also adapted to use bcftools rather than samtools for mpileup (Monopogen_bcf.py).

+* preprocessing_monopogen/ : Folder containing a preprocessing pipeline specific for Parse split-seq bam files.
+* adapted_monopogen/ : Folder with adapted Monopogen.py script and  beagle scripts for gt to gp conversion and gp to phased conversion.